lunaradev1/lunaradev1/README.md

 ---

 ## What do I develop?
-I am mainly a **web developer**, although I do develop other stuff like Discord bots.
+I am mainly a **web developer** and **Discord bot developer**.
 I am also wanting to become a mobile app and game developer at some point, so stay tuned!

 ---